FAQ

 If enough people buy this one, of course.

-It has often been pointed out that if I had properly blogged and advertised the original diary, it would have made the task of turning it into a book easier; and that if I’d sought sponsorship for my pan-continental bicycle ride, the subsequent stages would have been more straightforward.
+It’s been pointed out that if I had properly blogged the original travel diary, it would have made the task of turning it into a book easier; and that if I’d sought sponsorship for my pan-continental bicycle ride, the subsequent stages would have been more straightforward.

 That’s probably true.
-It’s also true that, back then, I didn’t understand marketing, or how to harness the power of the internet.
-Until the final six months of the journey, I even had a strict policy of only adding people to my mail-out list if they independently found out about it and asked.
+It’s also true that, back before I’d written a book, I didn’t understand marketing, or how to harness the power of the internet.
+Until the final six months of the journey, I even had a strict policy of only adding people to my mail-out list if they independently found out and asked about it.

 But that adventure wasn’t a career move.
 It’s true that I’m a bit of a show-off, but my goal isn’t the cheap thrill of internet fame or adding my voice to the latest fashionable debate.
 I certainly didn’t go on my pilgrimage in order to write a book.